 U.S. Department of Justice Nationwide Election Day Program

-CHARLOTTE, NC—U.S. Attorney Anne M. Tompkins announced today that Michael E. “Mike” Savage and Don Gast, Assistant United States Attorneys (AUSAs) in the Charlotte and Asheville Offices of the U.S. Attorney for the Western District of North Carolina will lead the efforts of this office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 6, 2012 general elections.
-AUSAs Savage and Gast have been appointed to serve as the district election officers (DEOs) for the Western District of North Carolina and in that capacity they are responsible for overseeing the district’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.
+CHARLOTTE, NC—U.S. Attorney Anne M. Tompkins announced today that Michael E. “Mike” Savage and Richard Edwards, Assistant United States Attorneys (AUSAs) in the Charlotte and Asheville offices of the U.S. Attorney for the Western District of North Carolina will lead the efforts of this Office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 4, 2014, general elections.
+AUSAs Savage and Edwards have been appointed to serve as the District Election Officers (DEOs) for the Western District of North Carolina and in that capacity are responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.

-United States Attorney Tompkins said, “Every citizen must be able to vote without interference or discrimination and to have that vote counted.
+United States Attorney Tompkins said, “Every citizen must be able to vote without interference or discrimination.
 The Department of Justice will act promptly and aggressively to protect the integrity of the election process.”

 The franchise is the cornerstone of American democracy.
-We all must ensure that those who are entitled to the franchise exercise it if they choose and that those who seek to corrupt it are brought to justice.
-In order to respond to complaints of election fraud or voting rights abuses during early voting and on election day on November 6, 2012, and to ensure that such complaints are directed to the appropriate authorities, U.S. Attorney Tompkins stated that AUSA/DEOs Mike Savage and Don Gast will be on duty in this district while the polls are open.
+We all must ensure that those who are entitled to the franchise exercise it if they choose, and that those who seek to corrupt it are brought to justice.
+In order to respond to complaints of election fraud or voting rights abuses on November 4, 2014, and to ensure that such complaints are directed to the appropriate authorities, United States Attorney Tompkins stated that AUSA/DEO Savage will be on duty in the Charlotte Office and AUSA/DEO Edwards in the Asheville Office while the polls are open.
 They can be reached by the public at the following telephone numbers:

 In addition, the FBI will have special agents available in each field office and resident agency throughout the country to receive allegations of election fraud and other election abuses on election day.
 The local FBI field office can be reached by the public at 704-672-6100.